 Sources: *U.S. Bureau of Labor Statistics; **Salary.com

-Neurosurgeons perform surgery on the brain, spinal cord and peripheral nerves to remove tumors, relieve chronic pain and treat wounds, vascular disorders and diseases such as Parkinson's and epilepsy.
-They also use surgery to relieve hydrocephalus, the abnormal build-up of cerebrospinal fluid in the brain.
+Neurosurgeons perform surgery on the brain, spinal cord, and peripheral nerves to remove tumors, relieve chronic pain, and treat wounds, vascular disorders, and diseases such as Parkinson's and epilepsy.
+They also use surgery to relieve hydrocephalus, which is the abnormal build-up of cerebrospinal fluid in the brain.
 Brain surgeons may focus on the correction of deformities and treatment of diseases of the spinal cord such as degenerative spine disorder and scoliosis.
-Other areas of sub-specialization include pediatric neurosurgery and radiosurgery, the targeted use of radiation to treat tumors.
+Other areas of sub-specialization include pediatric neurosurgery and radiosurgery, which is the targeted use of radiation to treat tumors.

-The median salary for neurosurgeons was $540,029 in 2015, and half of all brain surgeons reported salaries between $400,000-$680,000, according to Salary.com.
-This is much higher than the mean annual salary of $233,150 for all surgeons reported by the U.S. Bureau of Labor Statistics in May 2013 (www.bls.gov).
+for all surgeons reported by the U.S. Bureau of Labor Statistics in May 2018 (www.bls.gov).
 The risks involved in brain surgery lead to relatively high medical malpractice insurance costs for this specialty.